LIVE WITHOUT HARMING: BE CONSIDERATE

 Read: other articles from DO NO HARM!…

-With the Living Without Harm initiative we strive to prevent any kind of suffering or harm being inflicted on you, your loved ones, and others.
+With the Live Without Harming initiative we strive to prevent any kind of suffering or harm being inflicted on you, your loved ones, and others.

 I WANT TIPS TO BE HAPPIER!